ycrc/ycrc.github.io/docs/clusters/grace_rhel8.md

 Existing applications will continue to be available during this transition period.
 We plan to deprecate and remove the old application tree during the December 2023 maintenance window.

-If you experience any issues with software, please let us know at [hpc@yale.edu](mailto:hpc@yale.edu) and we can look into reinstalling.
+If you experience any issues with software, please let us know at [research.computing@yale.edu](mailto:research.computing@yale.edu) and we can look into reinstalling.

 ## Common Errors